501 - Student Attendance

 The school district will participate in open enrollment as a receiving district.
 As a receiving district, the board will allow nonresident students, who meet the legal requirements, to open enroll into the school district.
 The board will have complete discretion to determine the attendance center of the students attending the school district under open enrollment.

-The superintendent will approve within 30 days incoming kindergarten applications; good cause application; or continuation of an educational program application
+The superintendent will approve all timely filed applications by June 1; incoming kindergarten applications; good cause application; or continuation of an educational program application filed by September 1.

 The superintendent will notify the sending school district and parents within five days of the school district’s action to approve or deny the open enrollment request.